MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

 2. From the main menu, choose option `3` to configure the Web Context and Security options for DeployR.

-3. From the sub-menu, enter `A` to specify a different IP or fully qualified domain name (FQDN).
+3. From the submenu, enter `A` to specify a different IP or fully qualified domain name (FQDN).

 4. Specify the new IP or FQDN.
 For [Azure or AWS EC2 instances](deployr-admin-install-in-cloud.md) services, set it to the external **Public IP**.

 5. Confirm the new value.
-Note that the IP autodetection will be turned off when you update the IP/FQDN.
+The IP autodetection is turned off when you update the IP/FQDN.

 6. Return to the main menu.